 The cool thing about freelancing is that you get to work with so many different people, companies and brands.
 Not two jobs are alike, you decide which contracts you want to take because you’re your own boss!
 You’ll most likely never get bored – and if you do – the job you’re on won’t last forever.
 Phew!

 The best things about freelancing is also the worst things about freelancing.
-I put together a list og things I wish I knew about freelancing before I started:
+Therefore, I put together a list og things I wish I knew about freelancing as a dancer before I started:

 1. Making your own schedule is not that easy

 Freelance dancers are in charge of their own schedule.
 Where you take classes and in which styles, who you learn from, how often and how many hours a week is entirely and completely up to you.
-It’s not like team sports where you have specific practices you have to go to once a day.
-You don’t have a game every Sunday, but auditions that can show up at any time.
+It’s not like team sports where you have specific practices you have to go to once a day or sets of workouts with the team’s personal trainer.
+You don’t have a game every Sunday, instead you have auditions that can show up at any time.
 But outside of auditions you are in charge of figuring out how you grow the most.

 2. … but it’s GREAT to have a flexible schedule

 You definitely gain more flexibility when you’re a freelancer!
-If you hate early mornings and love working at 2 A.M or the other way around, freelancing is for you.
+If you hate early mornings but feel like the most creative working at 2 A.M or the other way around, freelancing is for you.
 I can write these blog posts whenever I want and for as many hours I want.
-In my “dance life” I can sleep in if my body needs it and in theoretically practice whenever I want.
+In my “dance life” I can sleep in if my body needs it, so you have more room to listen to your body’s need.

-Obviously, everything has consequences, but when you start freelancing – not just dance, but in any field – you can easily keep your 9-5 job for awhile, while you’re getting started.
-With a flexible schedule you can work in the after-hours and weekends until your freelance business starts taking off.
+Another great thing about freelance jobs is that when you’re first getting started, you can easily keep your 9-5 job for awhile.
+With a flexible schedule you can work in the after-hours and on the weekend until your freelance business starts taking off.
+There’s no shame in working another job.
+Which brings me to my next point:

 3. Don’t “just quit your job”